aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/connected-endpoints.md

           # Port-Channel Mode | Required
           mode: < "active" | "passive" | "on" >

+          # Port-Channel ID | Optional
+          # If no channel_id is specified, an id is generated from the first switch port in the port channel
+          channel_id : < port_channel_id >

           # Port-Channel Description - added after endpoint name in the description | Optional
           description: < port_channel_description >